injcristianrojas/heartbleed-example/README.md

 ## Requirements

 * Docker 1.3.2 or later
+* Docker Compose 1.6.2 or later
 * Python 2.7
 * cURL

 ## Pre-setup (optional)

 Usually I teach my classes in a very low bandwidth environment, so I prefer to ask my students to prep the machines prior to class.
 If this is your case, download the image like this:

 ```shell